midhunkalarikkal/FullDomain/Notes/Nodejs.md

 if we not send any response back like example `res.send()` the request handler will be like a loop sending request

 `How It Works`
-It receives an HTTP request (from the client), analyzes it, and decides what to do with it.
+It receives a HTTP request (from the client), analyzes it, and decides what to do with it.
 It can read the request's URI, headers, query parameters, route parameters, or body to take appropriate actions.
 It sends back a response to the client.